MichaelMilich/Projects_C/README.md

 # 🧪 C Exercises Test Framework

 **As you can probably tell most of this README was written with chatGPT help.**
 This project is designed to practice and test C programming exercises using Python's unittest framework and ctypes to interface with compiled C code.

+***Goal***
+To learn the C programing language by doing some excersizes.
+Some of the excersizes become larger as I work on them.

+***method***
+1. Ask ChatGPT to create excersizes of implementing basic things in c for a developer that knows high-level languages like python.
+2. Start doing each excersize with it's testing code (use whatever language you want to test).
+DO NOT use cursor while learning the new language.
+Google your questions and tries.
+Use AI only for debugging & code reviews.
+3. Try to make an executable for each excersize.

 ## 📁 Project Structure